Frequently Asked Questions

 The Handbook for Theses and Dissertations provides detailed information about process and formatting.
 Sample pages are available on The Graduate School website.

 How can I get a preliminary format review of my thesis or dissertation?

-Any time prior to your defense, you may submit a hard copy of the thesis or dissertation.
+Any time prior to your defense, you may submit a single-sided unbound hard copy of the thesis or dissertation.
 We do not conduct preliminary reviews during the reading period between the submission deadlines and the ProQuest upload deadline.

 When do I submit my thesis or dissertation for Format Approval?

 You may submit your thesis or dissertation for Format Approval by the Thesis Office only after the defense and after the final version is approved by the committee chair and department chair.
 Manuscripts submitted without departmental approval will be rejected.
-The signed (in ink) Supervisory Committee Approval form and Final Reading Approval form (download formaster’s students or for doctoral students) must be filed in the Thesis Office prior to submission of the thesis or dissertation for Thesis Office approval.
+The signed (in ink) Supervisory Committee Approval form and Final Reading Approval form (download for master’s students or for doctoral students) must be filed in the Thesis Office prior to submission of the thesis or dissertation for Thesis Office approval.
 Please specify the style guide (from the list of department-approved style guides) you followed to the Thesis Office.
 Manuscripts will be reviewed in the order in which they are received.
-Please allow 2 to 10 business days for review of manuscripts under 200 pages.
-Manuscripts with 200 pages or more may require up to 20 business days for review.

 How do I know if my manuscript meets University of Utah requirements?

 You will be notified by the Thesis Office if revisions are needed.
 Manuscripts with the following problems will NOT be reviewed for Format Approval:

 - Incorrect margins (correct margins are 1 1/4 inches on the left and right and 1 inch on the top and bottom)